lmiller1990/design-pattenrns-for-vuejs/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 }
 ```

-Great!
+I just added a check - `if (!asObject)` and return early if the `props.serialize` did not return a value.

 Now everything works correctly, and `<date-time>` will only update `modelValue` if the date is valid.
 This behavior is a design decision I made; you could do something different depending on how you would like your `<date-time>` to work.

+Adding support for moment is not especially difficult or interesting - it is left as an exerise, and the solution included in the source code.

 ## Exercises

 - We did not add any tests for `serialize` or `deserialize`; they are pure functions, so adding some is trivial.
 See the source code for some tests.